Arie/serveme/README.md

 * A Steam API key for user sign in
 * Memcached
 * A Source game dedicated server installation, only tested with TF2 on linux for now.
-* Gameserver started with `-port PORTNUMBER` in the startup line
+* Gameserver started with `-port PORTNUMBER -autoupdate` in the startup line

 ## Installation
 1. Make sure you've installed the requirements.